 Investigation and Information Gathering

 Discovery can be a formal or informal exchange of information between the parties.
-The attorney will assign the client with tasks in order to prepare for the exchange of information.
+The attorney will assign the client tasks in order to prepare for the exchange of information.
 After the attorney receives the documentation, all documentation is exchanged for review by each party and their respective attorneys.
-The client continues to gather information and documents as requested by the attorney.

 Settlement Negotiations and/or Mediation

-The attorney and client review the discovery exchanged together and reassess the client goals.
+Once you’ve completed the discovery session, your attorney will review it with you and reassess your goals.
 Settlement negotiations can be initiated through counsel and/or, in some cases, discussed between the parties.
-If the parties are unable to reach settlement through informal settlement negotiations, then mediation can be coordinated.
+If the parties are unable to reach a settlement through informal settlement negotiations, then mediation can be coordinated.

-If mediation is the next step in your divorce process, attorney and client both attend mediation with Opposing Counsel/Party.
+If mediation is the next step in your divorce process, you and your divorce lawyer both attend mediation with the Opposing Counsel/Party.
 Mediation is a process wherein the parties engage the services of a qualified Mediator to hear the positions of both parties individually.
 A mediation can take place over teleconference, in separate rooms for each party, or in a combined setting.

 Finalizing Your Divorce